Joseph Bernstein, M.D.

 Division of Facial Plastic & Reconstructive Surgery

-Co-Directors of the New York Eye & Ear Infirmary’s Cleft Lip & Palate & Pediatric Craniofacial Anomalies Service
+Co-Directors of New York Eye and Ear Infirmary of Mount Sinai's Cleft Lip and Palate, and Pediatric Craniofacial Anomalies Service

 Facial clefting is a congenital phenomenon whose explanations have remained elusive since its earliest documented descriptions.
 With advances in the fields of genetics and an evolving understanding of the embryologic development process, a multifactorial and case specific explanation for clefting has developed.

 Cleft lip and palate comes in many varieties and can be caused by several factors.
 Additionally, it can be associated with various conditions.
 It may be related to other syndromes and anomalies or may occur as a completely isolated occurrence.
 There are over 17,000 known genes that contribute to craniofacial development and over 300 known syndromes with associated clefting.

 Cleft lip and palate literally occurs in a variety of shapes and sizes, which synergistically determine the functional and aesthetic consequences.
 Below are some images depicting clefts of the palate immediately before and immediately after repair.

 Additionally an image one year after palate repair shows a strong palate with the ability to function well for speech and swallow.

 Different widths and lengths of the cleft lip exist.
 Some of the cleft lips that we deal with consist of a partial cleft that does not go all the way through to the nose while others are significantly bigger and include significant nasal deformity.